 You agree to license all of your rights in each of those Contributions, under the terms of the specific "Applicable License" designated on the home page of the repository into which it is submitted, for the benefit of both OASIS and all later parties who that Applicable License benefits.
 Subject to the terms of this Entity CLA, and without limiting the terms of the Applicable License, you also hereby grant to OASIS a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license (with the right to directly and indirectly sublicense) to reproduce, prepare derivative works of, publicly display, publicly perform, and distribute each of those Contributions and such derivative works that Implement Or Derive From those Contributions (as defined in the Open Project Rules), and enable the implementation of the same by other parties.

-You additionally agree to the terms of the Specification NonAssertion Covenant set forth in the Open Project Rules, with respect to any claims licensable by you that are described in that covenant, on the terms set forth there, which apply in some cases to all contributors and in other cases only if your employee or other representative is a member of the Project Governing Board.
+You additionally agree to the terms of the Specification Non-Assertion Covenant set forth in the Open Project Rules, with respect to any claims licensable by you that are described in that covenant, on the terms set forth there, which apply in some cases to all contributors and in other cases only if your employee or other representative is a member of the Project Governing Board.
 That covenant may be withdrawn or terminated by you as provided by those terms.

-This is a license and nonassertion agreement only; it does not transfer ownership, and does not change your rights to use your Contributions for any other purpose.
+This is a license and non-assertion agreement only; it does not transfer ownership, and does not change your rights to use your Contributions for any other purpose.
 You understand that OASIS, its members and the users of its Open Projects are not required to make any use of your Contributions.

 You represent that you have the all of the legal rights necessary to license each of your Contributions under the terms of the Applicable License and this Entity CLA.
 If any part of your Contribution incorporates the original work of another party, you also represent that you have received all necessary rights and permissions from them to make the Contribution under the terms of the Applicable License.